Ever wanted to know the differences between aeration vs verticutting, and which is best? Let’s dig in!

 Should we aerate and overseed or verticut and seed?
 This question gets asked a lot this time of year, and the answer is it depends.
 There are many factors that help make this decision but the key being how thin is the lawn and how serious do we need to seed an area.

-We Offer Aerating and Overseeding in Kansas City
+We Offer Aerating and Overseeding Solutions in KC

 This adds microbes to the thatch which speeds up its decomposition.
 It’s like composting your grass clippings.
 If you throw a pile of grass clippings into a corner and come back in a couple of weeks you just have a stinky pile of grass clippings.
 But if you turn those grass clippings and add some soil to it they will start composting and turn into good organic matter for the plants.
 Aerating is for thatch control and relieving compaction.